xinguoxia/KGLQ/README.md

-# KBLQ
+# KGLQ
-Some papers about Logical Query on Knowledge Graphs (KBLQ)
+Some papers about Logical Query on Knowledge Graphs (KGLQ)